maddandy/home-assistant-aquarea/README.md

-FORK version !
+## ⚠️FORK version !
 Used for testing purposes

 # Manage Panasonic Aquarea Smart Cloud devices from Home Assistant